 Join us for a mock trial discussion involving a case of peripheral nerve injury with a lawyer and an expert witness discussing proper documentation, patient follow up, and overcoming the challenges of a malpractice suit.

-This webcast will offer CME credit.
+This webinar offers 1 CME credit.
 It is free for members.

 7:00 pm – Welcome and Introduction – Jaime Baratta, MD, Moderator